Scottish-Tech-Army/seescape-lone-working/lambdas/ConnectFunction/README.md

         - Add a line to the appointment body text indicating the time of the call

+- For emergency calls:

-- For emergency calls, an email is sent to a configured notification address, and a benign coded message is played (in case of eavesdropping).
+    - an email is sent to a configured notification address

+    - a benign coded message is played (in case of eavesdropping)

+    - if a suitable appointment is found, then the "Emergency" tag is added, and that a line is added to the body indicating that an emergency call was received